LAMcGuinness/Milestone2-/README.md

 ### Wireframes
 Wirefames were created using balsamiq and can be found in the link below.
 [Wirefames](https://balsamiq.cloud/susrf72/p9rmus4)
+    -Note on wireframes
+     I may have been to ambitious on my early design wireframe and with the time i had left myself to do this, but ideally in future releases I could get it up to there.

 ## Features
 ### Current Features